-Another alternative to consider is the use of a more complete pasture renovation technique to control or suppress growth of the weedy vegetation followed by interseeding more forage grasses or legumes.
+Another alternative to consider is the use of a partial pasture renovation technique to control or suppress growth of the weedy vegetation followed by interseeding more forage grasses or legumes.
 This assumes that the field is not needed for grazing animals until the newly seeded forages become well established.
-In this approach an herbicide product containing paraquat (e.g. Gramoxone) is applied to kill back winter annual weeds.
+In this approach a herbicide product containing paraquat (eg. Gramoxone) can be applied to kill back winter annual weeds.
 Leaves of actively growing forage grasses will also be "burned back" by the paraquat application, but established plants are not likely to be killed.
 Desirable forage grasses and legumes which have a good root system should regrow and resume active growth within a few days after treatment.
 Since paraquat has no soil-residual activity, desirable forages can be interseeded into the soil immediately after herbicide application.
-Paraquat is a "Restricted Use" pesticide, only licensed and certified applicators are allowed to purchase and apply it.
+Paraquat is a "Restricted Use" pesticide, whereby only licensed and certified applicators who have completed training are allowed to purchase and apply it.
 Weedy plants such as curly dock, chicory, or Canada thistle with perennial roots or other weeds with established taproots (such as musk thistle) will likely survive this treatment.

-Another course of action is a "wait and see" approach.
-But, keep in mind that smaller weeds are easier to control than after they increase in size.
-Specific details on herbicides labeled for use on grazed pastures and hay fields and their effectiveness on target weed species can be obtained in the University of Kentucky Extension bulletin, Weed Management in Grass Pastures, Hayfields, and Fencerows (AGR-172) available at: http://www.ca.uky.edu/agc/pubs/agr/agr172/agr172.pdf.
+If your course of action is a "wait and see" approach, keep in mind that smaller weeds are easier to control than after they increase in size.
+Specific details on herbicides labeled for use on grazed pastures and hay fields and their effectiveness on target weed species can be obtained from your local county Extension office.